willamowius/perl-finance-currency-convert/README.md

 # DESCRIPTION

 This module converts currencies.
-It has built in the fixed exchange rates for all Euro currencies (as of November 2000).
+It has built in the fixed exchange rates for all Euro currencies (as of December 2025).
 If you wish to use other / more currencies, you can automatically fetch their exchange rates from the internet and (optionally) store them in a file for later reference.